 Most music students continue to take private lessons during the summer but with a more flexible schedule.

-Q: What are the credentials of CSA faculty members?
+Q: What are the credentials of CSA instructors?
 Do college students teach?

 Our teachers are professional musicians, with the majority of them holding postgraduate degrees in their respective disciplines.
-Biographical information is available for each faculty member in our Faculty section.
+Biographical information is available for each instructor in our Instructor section.